 Another Successful Inkjet Summit

-Watch for a full report on the Inkjet Summit in the June issue of IPG.
+Watch for more coverage of the Inkjet Summit in IPG.

 Bob has served as editor of In-plant Impressions since October of 1994.
 Prior to that he served for three years as managing editor of Printing Impressions, a commercial printing publication.
 Mr. Neubauer is very active in the U.S. in-plant industry.
 He attends all the major in-plant conferences and has visited more than 170 in-plant operations around the world.
 He has given presentations to numerous in-plant groups in the U.S., Canada and Australia, including the Association of College and University Printers and the In-plant Printing and Mailing Association.
 He also coordinates the annual In-Print contest, co-sponsored by IPMA and In-plant Impressions.